-English, Science and Art for Foundation aged children
+English, Science and Art for Foundation or year 1 aged children.

 - Follow clues around the Botanic Garden to find the lost teddies of Elmer's friends

 - Search in the rainforest, desert, bamboo, woodland and learn about different places animals live

 - Make Elmer from a milk cartoon

 Elmer is based on David McKee’s story ‘Elmer and the Lost Teddy’ published by Andersen Press.
 In the story baby elephant loses his teddy and Elmer sets off to find it.
 On the way he meets many other young animals with their teddies.
 Together we read this story and talk about losing things.
 Then the children in their smaller groups are given a soft toy animal and their task is to follow the clues around the Garden to find the teddy for their animal.